ysqi/step-git-push/README.md

 - `repo` *optional* Set this to a repo like "username/repo".
 Defaults to your build repo.
 - `branch` *optional* If set this branch will be used as deploy goal.
 Defaults to build master
 - `basedir` *optional* Set this if your build step outputs to a folder
+- `destdir` *optional* Speficies the directory in the remote repo to copy the files to
 - `discard_history` **DANGER** *optional* Discards history of that branch.
 Use with care as it could destroy your whole programming history.
 - `gh_pages` *optional* Set this to true if you want to deploy to [Github Pages](http://pages.github.com/).
 The Branch will be set accordingly.
 - `gh_pages_domain` *optional* Custom domain ([documentation](https://help.github.com/articles/setting-up-a-custom-domain-with-pages))